xremap/xremap/README.md

 #### Multi-purpose key with `interruptable`

 You may not want tapping a multi-purpose key to always be interrupted by all types of input events.
-For example, if you're using `--mouse`, it can be difficult to use the `alone` version of a multi-purpose key while the mouse is moving.
 You may also have problems tapping multi-purpose keys if you're pressing a lot of keys at once.

 You can control which keys can interrupt the `alone` press of a multi-purpose key using the `interruptable` field: